John Salmon Ford

-John Salmon Ford (May 26, 1815 – November 3, 1897), also known as "Rip" Ford, was an American military officer and politician.
-He served as a member of the Republic of Texas Congress and the Texas Senate.
-He was also the mayor of Brownsville and Austin.
-Ford was a Texas Ranger, a Confederate colonel, a doctor, a lawyer, and a journalist and newspaper owner.
-He commanded men during the Antelope Hills expedition and later led the Confederate forces in what was arguably the last engagement of the American Civil War, the Battle of Palmito Ranch on May 12–13, 1865.
+John Salmon Ford (May 26, 1815 – November 3, 1897), also known as "Rip" Ford, was an American military officer and politician who served as the 12th mayor of Austin from 1854 to 1855 and as the mayor of Brownsville in 1874.
+During his long career in public service, Ford also held office as a member of the Congress of the Republic of Texas and the Texas Senate.
+Beyond politics, he was a doctor, a lawyer, and a journalist and newspaper owner.

+Ford was a Texas Ranger, commanded men during the Antelope Hills expedition, and later fought as a Confederate colonel.
+He led the Confederate forces in what was arguably the last engagement of the American Civil War, the Battle of Palmito Ranch on May 12–13, 1865.
 It was a Confederate victory, but as it occurred more than a month after Robert E. Lee's surrender, it did not affect the war's outcome.

 Early life

 Ford was born in Greenville District, South Carolina, on May 26, 1815, and grew up in Lincoln County, Tennessee.
 His parents were William and Harriet Ford.
 When he was 16, he moved to Shelbyville, Tennessee, to study medicine.
 He met his wife, Mary Davis; however, the marriage ended in divorce.
 Ford then moved to Texas to fight for independence from Mexico.